getsentry/sentry-javascript/docs/integrations/electron.rst

 - Operation System type
 - Operation System release

 You can configure both processes in the same way.
-To do his, require standard Node.js module `os` and add `tags` attribute to your `config` call:
+To do this, require the standard Node.js module `os` and add a `tags` attribute to your `config` call:

 .. code-block:: javascript